HollowMan6/My-Tencent-Rhino-Bird-Open-Source-Training-Program/2022-Kona-JDK/Report.md

 The private keys in Hex can be printed directly with no special format.

 Since the public keys in Hex can be compressed, it does have a special format, that if it starts with `04`, then the keys are uncompressed and we just then concat the X and Y coordinate together.
-The compressed ones always start with `02` or `03` then only the X coordinate is needed.
+The compressed ones always start with `02` or `03`, and then only the X coordinate is needed.
 The `02` and `03` is determined by that, when Y coordinate is even, we use `02`, use `03` when odd.
 In addition, we have to also make sure that both X and Y coordinates are 64 in length for Hex.

 As the Bouncy Castle library has already fully realized the SM2, to ensure that the generated keys fit the `sm2p256v1`, I also use the generated keys for signing using SM3withSM2.
 The validity of the keys can be verified during the signature verification processes, during which we recover the `sm2p256v1` elliptic curve point from the Bouncy Castle library based on the Hex format public key.
 If we use keys generated based on other curves, like `secp256r1`, error will be thrown.